poppinss/indicative/readme.md

 ### Custom messages

-Indicative self-constructs error messages when validation for a given rule fails, which may not be helpful when trying to keep error messages descriptive and personalized.
+Indicative self-constructs error messages when validation for a given rule fails, which may not be helpful when trying to keep error messages descriptive and personalised.

 #### global messages
 Global messages are defined on rules, and the same message will be used whenever a rule will fail.